rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-aws-dynamodb-as-storage.md

 Create DocumentDB cluster using `AWS Management Console`.
 Also, create user credentials with necessary permissions for DronaHQ using `MongoDb Client`

 #### 2. Restore required data into DocumentDB
-Download pre-required data dump from DronaHQ and restore it onto DocumentDB.
+Download prerequisite data dump from DronaHQ and restore it onto DocumentDB.

 Refer [Configure External Databases](http://localhost:3000/self-hosted-deployment/configure-external-databases/)

 #### 3. Copy certificate file to the host machine

 Download certificate file onto host machine.
-You can find link and download command on `Amazon Managment Console`.
+You can find the download link on `Amazon Managment Console`.
 Once you download the file, place it at your desired location.

 Example: Move file from `Home` directory to `/certificates`